oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 ![Data aggregation]({{site.baseurl}}/assets/images/ccpa1/data-aggregation.png)

-*A diagram illustrating the process of data aggregation and identification.*
+*The process of data aggregation and identification.*

 ## California Steps in